-Having excess moisture problems from concrete can cause multiple issues with your flooring.
-Installing a vapor barrier above the concrete can help reduce/eliminate your beautiful flooring from buckling or warping from the excess moisture.
+There is always water underneath the ground, while it might not be near the surface, it is there.
+Months or years from now the water table [link] might rise and the water will pass through concrete in water vapors with a capillary effect.
 Since concrete is porous, water vapors transmits from the ground through the concrete slab into your basement.
 Once the water vapors gather underneath your flooring, it will start to pool up and “soak” into your hardwood flooring.
 Once this happens, the flooring can buckle or warp and cause havoc.

-With a 6 mil vapor barrier underneath your flooring, the water vapor will gather underneath the film and no longer reach your beautiful flooring.
+With a 6-mil vapor barrier underneath your flooring, the water vapor will gather underneath the film and no longer reach your beautiful flooring.
 No more worrying if your floor will have issues.
+So why do all flooring manufacturer installation instructions mention installing a 6-mil vapor barrier underlayment underneath?
+The reason is quite simple: A 6-mil vapor barrier blocks all moisture from the subfloor from ever reaching your flooring.

-Our MoistureBlock is a 6 mil polyethylene film vapor barrier that is used during the installation process with floating laminate and engineered wood floors.
+Our MoistureBlock is a 6 mil polyethylene film vapor barrier that is used during the installation process with floating laminate, luxury vinyl planks and engineered wood floors.
 No need to bother with large fold-out, low quality, off-spec, construction grade films, which can be bothersome and hard to use before the floor is installed.

 How to Install Vapor Barrier on Concrete Floor Under Laminate Flooring